cfe-lab/MiCall/docs/design/remap.md

 ---
 title: Remap Design
-subtitle: How seeds are chosen
+description: How seeds are chosen
 ---

 Choose which seeds to use as follows: